 - 4 dried bay leaves

-- Pour in soy sauce, rice vinegar, bay leaves, whole black peppercorns, sugar, and water.
-Stir ingredients & once the sauce starts to boil, reduce heat to medium-low.
-Cook uncovered for 20 minutes, flipping chicken halfway through.
-Do not stir while cooking to allow the vinegar to cook.
+- Reduce heat to medium-low and cook uncovered for 20 minutes, flipping chicken halfway through.
 Once it’s cooked, the sauce should be reduced to a sweet and savory sauce.
 You should be able to make a line on the back of a spoon without the line disappearing.
 If the sauce isn’t thickened enough, remove the chicken and reduce the sauce further (it’ll reduce much quicker without the chicken).
 Return chicken to the skillet and coat chicken in the sauce.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and provided for informational purposes.
 Nutrition may vary based on product availability, methods of preparation, origin, and freshness of ingredients, etc. Please consult with your physician or registered dietitian if precise nutrition calculations are needed for health reasons.